Bally (fashion house): Modern era

 The company announced Frédéric de Narp, a former executive at Harry Winston, would become its chief executive officer in November 2013.
 During his tenure, de Narp worked with Pablo Coppola as design director (2014–2016), hired David Chipperfield to refurbish the brand's stores and put a bigger focus on womenswear.
 In 2015, Bally took over Italian leather goods company Zagliani's Milan atelier for its in-house production of high-end bags and accessories.
 From 2017, the company started to consolidate its operations in Milan and Caslano.
 That same year, the company also opened a new, 15,120 square feet manufacturing facility in Lastra a Signa.

 In February 2018, owner JAB Holding Company agreed to sell a majority controlling stake to Chinese materials conglomerate Shandong Ruyi, at a reported $700 million.
 Bally was to become Shandong Ruyi’s first major acquisition in the European luxury accessories space, and JAB planned to retain a minority stake.
 However, the sale agreement between JAB Holdings and Shandong Ruyi failed to materialize after the latter didn't manage to secure financing by 2020, more than two years after the deal was announced.

 Instead of seeking a new buyer, JAB decided to reinvest.
 In May 2019, Bally appointed its COO Nicolas Girotto, who joined the company in October 2015 and sat on the brand's board of directors and executive committee, as new CEO.
 In January 2022, Rhuigi Villaseñor was appointed as creative director.
 Rhuigi was previously founder, CEO, and creative director of the luxury streetwear brand Rhude.
 In May 2023, after only two collections, Bally and Villaseñor jointly announced his departure from the brand.

 Two weeks after the announcement of Villaseñor's departure, Simone Belloti was appointed as design director.
 In 2024, Bally worked with actor Adrien Brody on a travel collection.

-Bally was acquired in August 2024 by California-based private equity firm Regent.
+California-based private equity firm Regent acquired Bally in August 2024.
 In 2025, Girotto exited the brand, succeeded by Ennio Fontana.